wat3rm3ll0n/dogadoption/Project_Cleaned.md

     ## 10 Chihuahua Shorthair
     ## # ... with 1,909 more rows

-In the initial dataset, there are 337 unique color combinations of animals
+In the initial dataset, there are 337 unique color combinations of dogs.

     ## # A tibble: 337 x 1
     ##    color